-This report has been prepared exclusively under the framework of the requirements established by article 540 of the Consolidated Text of the Corporates Act (Ley de Sociedades de Capital) and by Circular No. 7/2015, of 22 December, of the Spanish National Securities Commission (Comisión Nacional del Mercado de Valores) for the purposes of describing the system of ICFR in Annual Corporate Governance Reports.
+This report has been prepared exclusively under the framework of the requirements established by article 540 of the Consolidated Text of the Corporates Act (Ley de Sociedades de Capital) and by CNMV Circular 5/2103, of 12 June, subsequently modified by CNMV Circular 7/2105, of 22 December and CNMV Circular 2/2108, of 12 June, for the purposes of describing the system of ICFR in Annual Corporate Governance Reports.

 ERNST & YOUNG, S.L.

-(signed in the original report in Catalan)
+(Signed in the original report in Catalan)